Flow-IPC/.github/profile/README.md

-# Welcome to the Flow-IPC organization

-This GitHub organization contains the Flow-IPC open-source project:

-**Modern C++ toolkit for high-speed inter-process communication (IPC); plus general-purpose toolkit, Flow**
+# Modern C++ toolkit for high-speed inter-process communication (IPC); plus general-purpose toolkit, Flow

+Welcome!
+This GitHub organization contains the Flow-IPC open-source project whose purpose is to make all your really-fast-interprocess-communication dreams come true!

-There are a few repositories, but generally you will care about one -- possibly two -- as a user:
+There are a few repositories, but as a user you will likely care about just one (possibly two).
+They are:
 - [`ipc` repository](https://github.com/Flow-IPC/ipc/blob/main/README.md) - Start here.
 As explained at that link, grab a Release tarball/zip; or clone via Git with submodules enabled.
 That will get you all the code, including the other repositories involved.
 - [`flow` repository](https://github.com/Flow-IPC/flow/blob/main/README.md) - Some users may be interested in this general-purpose library in and of itself.
 By grabbing `ipc` you'll get this anyway; but conceivably you'd like to check it out as its own thing.